 3 | This workflow defines just a single job, which runs the tests for the sample app. |

 4 | Each job runs on a certain type of runner, which is how you configure the hardware (CPU, memory) and software (operating system and dependencies) to use for the build.
-The preceding code uses the ubuntu-latest runner, which gives you the default hardware configuration (2 CPUs and 7GB of RAM, as of 2024) and a software configuration that has Ubuntu and a bunch of commonly used software engineering tools (including Node.js) pre-installed. |
+The preceding code uses the ubuntu-latest runner, which gives you a GitHub-hosted server with the default hardware configuration (2 CPUs and 7GB of RAM, as of 2024) and a software configuration that has Ubuntu and commonly used software development tools pre-installed (including Node.js). |

 5 | Each job consists of a series of steps that are executed sequentially.
 The first step in this job runs another